superpios/node-scorecard/README.md

-                    nodes not seen for 30+ days to keep the files lean. push-latest.sh   -> publishes latest.json + history-summary.json to this repo index.html       -> static UI, fetches the two JSON files and renders everything client-side (no backend)
+                    nodes not seen for 30+ days to keep the files lean. push-latest.sh   -> publishes latest.json + history-summary.json to this repo index.html       -> static UI, fetches the two JSON files and renders everything client-side.
+Community feedback (NodeAdvisor) is read/written
+                    directly to a free Supabase table from the browser.
 ```

 The UI is a single static HTML file — host it on GitHub Pages or any static host.
 It reads the published JSON directly.
+The only external dependency is a free Supabase project for NodeAdvisor feedback (optional — the rest works without it).

 ---